-Strange acquaintance for the Son of God!
-The brightness of glory, and the express image of the Father’s person!
+Strange acquaintance for the Son of God — He who is the brightness of glory, and the express image of the Father’s person!

-But He came into our world on purpose that He might know by experience all that His people had suffered; yea, all that His people deserved.
-He had heard of sorrow.
-He had seen it in others.
-But He had never felt it Himself.
-He took our nature.
-He came into our place.
+He came into our world on purpose that He might know by experience all that His people had suffered; yea, all that His people deserved.
+He had heard of sorrow and had seen it in others, but He had never felt it Himself.
+So He took our nature and came into our place.

 He began to suffer as soon as He was born, and He pursued a course of suffering until He died.
-In the sweat of His brow He ate His bread.
-The reproaches of them that reproached His Father, fell on Him.
+In the sweat of His brow, He ate His bread.
+The reproaches of those that reproached His Father fell on Him.
 He became intimate with grief.
 He knew it in all its varieties, in all its depths.
 No one ever suffered so much, or from so many causes, or so constantly, as He.
 He visited joy occasionally, but He dwelt with grief.
 It was His companion.

-Christian, your Lord suffered for you; He suffered like you; He suffered far, far more than you; and now He can sympathise with you.
-He knows by experience what human nature feels.
-He knows the effect of grief upon the nerves, and the spirits, and the temper.
-He suffered from all quarters: from heaven, earth, and hell; and therefore He is able, He is moved, to succour you in all your sorrows, griefs, and woes. – Rev. James Smith.
+Christian, your Lord suffered for you; He suffered like you; He suffered far, far more than you; and now He can sympathize with you.
+Yes, He knows by experience what it feels like to be human.
+He knows the effect of grief upon the nerves, and the spirit, and the temper.
+He suffered from all quarters: from heaven, earth, and hell; therefore He is able, He is moved, to succor you in all your sorrows, griefs, and woes.
+Rev. James Smith.
 Believer’s Daily Remembrancer

 Reflect, Ponder, and Pray